jobisoft/CategoryManager/sendtocategory/content/scripts/preferences/README.md

 * provide an automated preference load/save mechanism, similar to the former preferencesBindings.js script

-* universal design to be used in WebExtension HTML pages as well as in privileged scripts loaded by the WindowListener API
+* universal design to be used in WebExtension HTML pages as well as in privileged scripts loaded by Experiments

 The script will use either [`runtime.sendMessage()`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage)
 (if loaded in a WebExtension page) or [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools)